-Examples of the scholarship of discovery include:

-- Unpublished research

-- Development Published articles, manuscripts, monographs, and books

-- □ Faculty research seminars

-- Derticipation in professional meetings as a paper presenter, discussant, or session chair

-- Book reviews

-Scholarship of Integration: The scholarship of integration seeks to interpret, to draw together, and to bring new insights to bear on original research.
+E Examples of the scholarship of discovery include: 3 Unpublished research Е 3 Published articles, manuscripts, monographs, and books Е 3 Faculty research seminars 1 Participation in professional meetings as a paper presenter, discussant, or session chair C 3 Book reviews Scholarship of Integration : The scholarship of integration seeks to interpret, to draw together, and to bring new insights to bear on original research.
 The scholarship of integration means fitting one's work into larger intellectual patterns.
 The scholarship of integration is necessary in dealing with the boundaries of the human problems of today, which do not always neatly fall within defined disciplines.
 It is essential to integrate ideas and then apply them to the world in which we live.
 Therefore, the scholarship of integration can be defined as the interpretation, synthesis, and connection of theories, ideas, and concepts across disciplines that result in new insights, broader perspectives, and a more comprehensive understanding of those disciplines.

-Examples of the scholarship of integration include:

-- Comprehensive, interdisciplinary articles and/or monographs - □ The development of new multidisciplinary courses and curricula - The development of interdisciplinary seminars or workshops, or participation and/or presentation in such seminars and workshops - □ Textbook authoring
+E Examples of the scholarship of integration include: ) Comprehensive, interdisciplinary articles and/or monographs ) The development of new multidisciplinary courses and curricula presentation in such seminars and workshops